 Back up Azure virtual machines to Recovery Services vault

-This article explains how to configuring protection for a virtual machine from Virtual machines operations menu, or the Recovery Services vault.
+This article explains how to configure protection for a virtual machine from Virtual machines operations menu, or the Recovery Services vault.
 Recovery Services vaults protect:

 - Azure Resource Manager-deployed VMs